GodXuxilie/GodXuxilie.github.io/index.md

 [Nov 2023]: I gave a talk titled as "Towards Building Robust Foundation Models" at <a href="https://ncript.comp.nus.edu.sg/">N-CRiPT</a> Seminar, NUS.
 </li>
 <li>
-[Oct 2023]: We are glad to release [RobustSSL Benchmark](https://robustssl.github.io): a benchmark for robustness transferability of robust self-supervised learning (RobustSSL)!
+[Oct 2023]: We are glad to release <a href="https://robustssl.github.io">RobustSSL Benchmark</a>: a benchmark for robustness transferability of robust self-supervised learning (RobustSSL)!
 </li>
 <li>
 [Sep 2023]: Two papers regarding efficient and effective robust self-supervised pre-training were accepted by NeurIPS'23!